Configuration

 • <packages> enables or disables the scanning of packages with a default value of yes.
 The allowed values are yes and no.

 • <processes> enables or disables the scanning for running processes on a monitored endpoint.
-The default value of yes.
+The default value is yes.
 The allowed values are yes and no.

 • <max_eps> allows you to set the maximum event reporting throughput.
 The default value is 10, which signifies 10 events per second.
 The allowed value is an Integer number between 0 and 1000000.